robzed/pizero_for_ukmarsbot/README.md

 There is a provisional scope document here ![UKMARSPIBOT_enhancement_scope.pdf](Documentation/UKMARSPIBOT_enhancement_scope.pdf)

+There is a related seperate GitHub project for the Arduino Nano I/O coprocessor software: https://github.com/robzed/ukmarsey

 # Methods

 There are two potential methods of connecting a Raspberry Pi Zero to the UKMARSbot: